CodeIntelligenceTesting/jazzer/README.md

 If this leads to an error message saying that `libjvm.so` has not been found, the path to the local JRE needs to be specified in the `JAVA_HOME` environment variable.

+JDK distributions based on [OpenJDK](https://openjdk.java.net/) are supported.
+[OpenJ9](https://www.eclipse.org/openj9/) is not supported due to random crashes.

 ## Examples

 Multiple examples for instructive and real-world Jazzer fuzz targets can be found in the `examples/` directory.